 - Over the course of the quarter, if the value of a security increased by more than 50%,* the position size was reduced to 1%, and if the value of a security decreased by more than 30%,* the position was eliminated.

 Current strategy and outlook

-Over the reporting period, the underweight in the energy sector and stock selection in the materials sector contributed the most to performance.
-At the individual stock level, overweight positions in Advanced Micro Devices, Inc., Salesforce, Inc. and FedEx Corp. were among the key contributors.
+Over the reporting period, the overweight and stock selection in the financials sector contributed the most to performance.
+Secondarily, the underweight to the energy sector contributed.
+At the individual stock level, overweight positions in Capital One Financial Corp., Simon Property Group, Inc. and U.S. Bancorp were among the key contributors.

-By contrast, the underweight in the information technology sector detracted.
-The overweight and stock selection in financials sector was the second largest detractor.
-Among the largest individual detractors for the period were the underweight in Apple Inc., Microsoft Corp. and the overweight to American International Group, Inc.
+By contrast, the underweight in the information technology sector and stock selection in the health care sector detracted.
+Among the largest individual detractors for the period were the underweight position in Microsoft Corp., overweight to Charter Communications, Inc. and underweight in Amazon.com, Inc.